NVIDIA/rtx_compute_samples/README.md

 This sample shows how to identify cells that need refinement in a 3D structured mesh.
 We start with a coarse 3D structured grid overlapping a triangle geometry.
 Rays are used to identify cells that contain geometry and are tagged for refinement.
 This process can be repeated for multi stage mesh refinement.

-## optixUniqPaths ##
-**Finding unique bounce paths of rays in a complex geometry.**

-This sample shows how to determine the set of unique paths (scattering sequences) through a complex geometry.
-We send a number of rays into a geometry consisting of perfect reflectors read from a file (in case of the sample, a sphere and two planes).
-For each ray, the sequence of reflections is recorded.
-Once all the sequences have been determined, a set of unique paths is constructed.

 ## optixRayScattering ##
 **Scattering rays by reflection or refraction.**